aws-samples/aws-iot-core-lorawan/transform_binary_payload/README.md

 - AWS Lambda functions in [Python 3](transform_binary_payload/src-iotrule-transformation) and [Node.js](transform_binary_payload/src-iotrule-transformation-node) that will be invoked by the AWS IoT Rule to perform binary decoding

-- [AWS IoT Rules](#example-for-transforming-a-lorawan-binary-payload) that will be neccessary to integrate the binary decoding with AWS IoT Core for LoRaWAN (please see [documentation](https://docs.aws.amazon.com/iot/latest/developerguide/connect-iot-lorawan-destination-rules.html) for details).
+- [AWS IoT Rules](#example-for-transforming-a-lorawan-binary-payload) that will be necessary to integrate the binary decoding with AWS IoT Core for LoRaWAN (please see [documentation](https://docs.aws.amazon.com/iot/latest/developerguide/connect-iot-lorawan-destination-rules.html) for details).
 In this sample, the IoT Rule uses a [republish action](https://docs.aws.amazon.com/iot/latest/developerguide/republish-rule-action.html) to republish transformed payload to another MQTT topic.
 You can use more than 20 other [AWS IoT Rule actions](https://docs.aws.amazon.com/iot/latest/developerguide/iot-rule-actions.html) to adjust the rule for the requirements of your use case.
 This sample includes two IoT Rules: one for invocation of Python 3 decoders, another one for invocation of Node.js decoders.

 ## Quick start
 You can quickly test this sample by [deploying the before mentioned resources using AWS SAM](#step-1-check-prerequisites).
 If you prefer to build your own binary transformation decoder for a LoRaWAN device, please follow this [step-by-step guidance](#how-to-build-and-deploy-a-binary-decoder-for-your-lorawan-device).